Internet-Draft SCITT Architecture December 2024

 The Transparency Service may be replicated with a consensus algorithm, such as Practical Byzantine Fault Tolerance [PBFT] and may be used to protect against malicious or vulnerable replicas.
 Threshold signatures may be use to protect the service key, etc.

-Issuers and Transparency Services MUST rotate verification keys for signature checking in well-defined cryptoperiods (see [KEY-MANAGEMENT]).
+Issuers and Transparency Services MUST rotate their keys in well-defined cryptoperiods, see [KEY-MANAGEMENT].

 A Transparency Service MAY provide additional authenticity assurances about its secure implementation and operation, enabling remote attestation of the hardware platforms and/or software Trusted Computing Bases (TCB) that run the Transparency Service.
 If present, these additional authenticity assurances MUST be registered in the Append-only Log and MUST always be exposed by the Transparency Services' APIs.
 An example of Signed Statement's payloads that can improve authenticity assurances are trustworthiness assessments that are RATS Conceptual Messages, such as Evidence, Endorsements, or corresponding Attestation Results (see [RFC9334]).